 - By default, it will be collecting logs and saving file with snare format & logs are forwarded to SIEM.

-- Web server port, authentication for console access, Web server Protocol can be easily defined according to your environment.
+- Web server port, authentication for console access, and Web server Protocol can be easily defined according to your environment.

 - Modify or delete specific events to assign a priority(Critical, High, Low & Information)